 You should list your referees as follows:

-[Prefix] [First Name] [Second Name], [Job Title] [Organization], [Location]
+[Prefix] [First Name] [Second Name], [Job Title] [Organisation], [Location]

 e.g. Dr Sandy Duncan, Head of Department of Medicine, St Cliffs Hospital, Sydney

-If possible list a mobile phone number and email address as this makes the job of the person taking a reference much easier.
+If possible, list a mobile phone number and email address, as this makes the job of the person taking a reference much easier.

 Referees available upon request.